Man injured after pipe bomb detonates in TN home - NewsBreak

 Road in Palmer after a man showed up at the emergency room in Dunlap for injuries to his hand and arm.

-Carl James Arnold was injured when he detonated a pipe bomb at his residence, according to the Grundy County Sheriff’s Office.Member of Minnesota Timberwolves party robbed after playoff game
+Carl James Arnold was injured when he detonated a pipe bomb at his residence, according to the Grundy County Sheriff’s Office.Murder trial for BVPD officer begins Monday

 Investigators executed a search warrant at the home with the assistance of the Bureau of Alcohol, Tobacco and Firearms, Federal Bureau of Investigation, Tennessee Bureau of Investigation, Tennessee Highway Patrol, and the Sequatchie County Sheriff’s Office.